The Plaza Live: History

 In August 2013, the Orlando Philharmonic Orchestra purchased The Plaza Live building, contents and the business for $3.4 million.
 The Philharmonic is currently planning extensive renovations to the historic building to create office space, a rehearsal hall and a music library, and update the existing 1000-seat music hall to accommodate chamber music concerts, while maintaining a schedule of rock, jazz, comedy and contemporary music events.
 The Plaza Live will continue to operate as one of Florida's premier concert venues during and after the renovations.
 This will give the Orlando Philharmonic a permanent home.

-Christina Grimmie
+Murder of Christina Grimmie

 On June 10, 2016, rising singer Christina Grimmie, known from YouTube and as a contestant on NBC's The Voice, was shot three times inside the venue after her concert while signing autographs and taking pictures with her fans.
 She died from her injuries and blood loss at the Orlando Regional Medical Center later that night.
 Her killer, identified by the Orlando Police Department as 27-year-old Kevin James Loibl from St. Petersburg, Florida, traveled from his hometown bringing two handguns, two loaded magazines, and a large hunting knife into the venue.
 Loibl was tackled by Christina's brother and shortly after, Loibl committed suicide by shooting himself.
 According to Orlando police, the bags of the attendees would normally have been checked, but there were no metal detectors at the venue, nor were the attendees frisked.